Fifth session of the 11th National People's Congress

-The 5th Session of the 11th National People's Congress held its annual meeting in March 2012 at the Great Hall of the People in Beijing, China.
+The fifth session of the 11th National People's Congress held its annual meeting in March 2012 at the Great Hall of the People in Beijing, China.
 The event opened on 5 March and concluded on 14 March.
 Premier Wen Jiabao delivered his work report as Premier.

+The session

 Government work report

 Premier Wen delivered the central government's work report on 5 March, stating GDP growth would be at 7.5 percent.
 This was slower than the 8 to 10 percent of preceding years and decades.
 The government was targeting inflation to be around 4 percent.
 Wen also indicated about 9 million new jobs would be created in towns and cities.
 The official urban unemployment rate was expected to be 4.6 percent or lower.
 He mentioned China's volume of total exports and imports had been projected to be about 10 percent.
 The central government would need to make further reforms in industrial restructuring, innovation, energy conservation, and emissions reduction, and real income increases for the people that are in line with economic growth.

 The work report reflected the growing challenges of managing growth and subduing inflation while the Communist Party mapped out a leadership transition and at the same time maintaining high employment and a high emphasis on safeguarding stability.